cryspen/libcrux/proofs/fstar/extraction-edited/PROOFS.md

 The first guarantee we need to prove for the Rust code is that it never panics.
 In particular, we would like to prove that:

 - arithmetic operations never over- or under-flow
 - array and vector operations never go out of bounds
-- `unwrap`s always succeed and `panic`s are alwaysunreachable
+- `unwrap`s always succeed and `panic`s are always unreachable

 To achieve this, we compile each primitive operation in Rust to the equivalent operation in F\*, as specified in `hax/proof-libs/fstar/rust_primitives`.
 For example, the Rust addition operation `+` translates to the polymorphic, strict machine integer operation `+!` in F\*, which requires, as a precondition, that the addition of its inputs does not overflow the target type.